This post may contain affiliate links. Please read my disclosure policy.

 Steve is a chef with experience cooking all over Italy, and in New York City too (most recently he headed the pasta program at Frankie’s Spuntino‘s restaurants); Scott has expertise in product design and branding – a great match.

-The other day, they were kind enough to let me poke around their kitchen, where I watched Steve make a batch of rye reginetti, from start to finish.
+One day, they were kind enough to let me poke around their kitchen, where I watched Steve make a batch of rye reginetti pasta, from start to finish.

 - Kosher salt